git-steven/git-steven.github.io/_posts/2024-04-24-sklearn-exploring-bc-dataset.md

 ---
-title:  "Feature Selection with scikit-learn"
+title:  "Feature Selection and Visualization with scikit-learn and NetworkX"
 date:   2024-03-29 13:18:25 -0500
 categories:
 - scikit-learn